So far we have been able to extract a substring by specifying its start and end locations within a string like this:

 Splitting a String

-We already know how to split a string using the
+In the Splitting a String section earlier, we learned how to split a string by using the

 String.split function.
-But that function is limited to splitting a string based only on a separator.
+That function is limited to splitting a string based only on a separator.
 What if we need to split a string using a complex pattern?
 For example, the following string contains two instances of time: 09:32 and 10:56

 Let’s say we want to split it right where the times appear into three substrings like this: